localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 Our main suggestion involved relying on Docker's networking capabilities, and for the user to use docker networks.
 In this mode, the name of the LocalStack container resolves correctly.
 Unfortunately, this is not without its limitations.
-Mainly that subdomains do not resolve to a valid IP address, and LocalStack had to be configured to return its container name in resource identifiers such as URLs, rather than `localhost`.
+Mainly that subdomains do not resolve to a valid IP address, and LocalStack needed to be configured to return its container name in resource identifiers such as URLs, rather than `localhost`.
-Previous to this initiative, we supported setting `HOSTNAME_EXTERNAL` and `LOCALSTACK_HOSTNAME` to provide this functionality.
+Before this initiative, we supported setting `HOSTNAME_EXTERNAL` and `LOCALSTACK_HOSTNAME` to provide this functionality.
 The user could set `HOSTNAME_EXTERNAL=localhost.localstack.cloud` to gain the benefits of subdomain support and TLS certificates, though its use in Lambda functions was still a problem.
 Unfortunately, the use of these two configuration variables within LocalStack services was inconsistent, or worse: nonexistent, and there was confusion as to why two variables were needed to support the same functionality.